Gassandrid/ewan.my/content/Notes/Biology/Lipids.md

 updated: 2025-09-08
 ---

-**Lipids** are a diverse group of organic molecules that are primarily composed of carbon (C), hydrogen (H), and oxygen (O) atoms, with a much lower proportion of oxygen compared to carbohydrates.
-They are hydrophobic or amphipathic, meaning they do not dissolve well in water but can interact with both water and non-polar substances.
-Lipids play crucial roles in energy storage, cell membrane structure, and signaling.
+**Lipids** are a diverse group of organic molecules that are primarily composed of carbon (C), hydrogen (H), and oxygen (O) atoms, with a much lower proportion of oxygen compared to [[carbohydrates]].
+They are hydrophobic or amphipathic, meaning they do not dissolve well in [[water]] but can interact with both [[water]] and non-polar substances.
+Lipids play crucial roles in energy storage, [[cell]] membrane structure, and signaling.

 ---